Diesel pollution from data centers

-We issue air quality permits to data centers to limit the air pollution that comes from diesel-powered backup generators.
-We also keep track of the combined impacts from the diesel exhaust that may occur from these generators.
+We issue air quality permits to data centers to limit air pollution that comes from diesel-powered backup generators.
+We also keep track of the combined impacts from the diesel exhaust that may come from these generators.

-Data centers, sometimes called server farms, house the servers that manage email, store data, and run computer applications.
-If you shop on the web or use popular social media sites, your information is routed through a data center.
+Data centers — sometimes called server farms — house the servers that manage email, store data, and run apps (desktop or mobile).
+If you shop on the internet or use social media, your information is routed through a data center.

 Dell Data Center in Quincy